 - Helps people obtain suitable control options

-- Provides FREE 1080 pest control course valid for five years.
+- Provides a FREE 1080 pest control course valid for five years.

 The four-hour course aims to ensure that 1080 pest animal bait users have the knowledge, skills and appropriate competencies to use 1080 pest animal bait products in a manner which is both safe for themselves and the environment.
 The course also seeks to ensure that bait users understand that the use of 1080 pest animal bait products is only one element of an integrated pest animal management strategy.

 For further information, contact North Coast Local Land Services on 02 6623 3900